 1Measured perpendicular to the longitudinal space centerline.
+2Measured along the longitudinal space centerline.

 I. On-site traffic circulation for all industrial and commercial parking lots shall be sufficient to assure that all delivery vehicles, trucks, semi-trailers and other large vehicles will have sufficient space to turn around within the off-street parking or driveway areas and will not be required to back onto the adjacent road or back into the property from such road.